 After you install SLES 9 on your host, and before you begin to install the Storage Manager software and configure your subsystems, complete the steps in this section, as needed.

-Note: In most cases, the HBA driver is included in the Linux kernel.
-You might need to download the application packages.
+Note: The correct HBA driver is not always included in the Linux kernel.
+You may need to download the correct version of the HBA driver.
+You will need to download all application packages.